Special relativity: Traditional "two postulates" approach to special relativity

 The constancy of the speed of light was motivated by Maxwell's theory of electromagnetism and the lack of evidence for the luminiferous ether.
 There is conflicting evidence on the extent to which Einstein was influenced by the null result of the Michelson–Morley experiment.
 In any case, the null result of the Michelson–Morley experiment helped the notion of the constancy of the speed of light gain widespread and rapid acceptance.

-The derivation of special relativity depends not only on these two explicit postulates, but also on several tacit assumptions (made in almost all theories of physics), including the isotropy and homogeneity of space and the independence of measuring rods and clocks from their past history.
+The derivation of special relativity depends not only on these two explicit postulates, but also on several tacit assumptions, including the isotropy and homogeneity of space and the independence of measuring rods and clocks from their past history.

-Following Einstein's original presentation of special relativity in 1905, many different sets of postulates have been proposed in various alternative derivations.
-However, the most common set of postulates remains those employed by Einstein in his original paper.
-A more mathematical statement of the principle of relativity made later by Einstein, which introduces the concept of simplicity not mentioned above is:

-Henri Poincaré provided the mathematical framework for relativity theory by proving that Lorentz transformations are a subset of his Poincaré group of symmetry transformations.
-Einstein later derived these transformations from his axioms.

-Many of Einstein's papers present derivations of the Lorentz transformation based upon these two principles.

 Principle of relativity

 Reference frames and relative motion

 Reference frames play a crucial role in relativity theory.
 The term reference frame as used here is an observational perspective in space that is not undergoing any change in motion (acceleration), from which a position can be measured along 3 spatial axes (so, at rest or constant velocity).
 In addition, a reference frame has the ability to determine measurements of the time of events using a "clock" (any reference device with uniform periodicity).

 An event is an occurrence that can be assigned a single unique moment and location in space relative to a reference frame: it is a "point" in spacetime.
 Since the speed of light is constant in relativity irrespective of the reference frame, pulses of light can be used to unambiguously measure distances and refer back to the times that events occurred to the clock, even though light takes time to reach the clock after the event has transpired.

 For example, the explosion of a firecracker may be considered to be an "event".
 We can completely specify an event by its four spacetime coordinates: The time of occurrence and its 3-dimensional spatial location define a reference point.
 Let's call this reference frame S.

 In relativity theory, we often want to calculate the coordinates of an event from differing reference frames.
 The equations that relate measurements made in different frames are called transformation equations.